-Mac Brown: Chairman of the Board of Directors, President, VP of Sales
+Mac Brown: Chairman of the Board of Directors, CEO, EXECUTIVE VP of Sales Americas

 Based in Ottawa, Canada.
 Mac has closed over $1 Billion dollars in profitable revenue with companies he has owned or worked for and products he has represented into the USA, Canadian & Asia Marketplaces.
 An experienced Technology CEO; Sales, Marketing & Business Development Executive; Entrepreneur; Start-up Expert and experience in Fund Raising.

 Mac is presently President of MarkerTest Distribution (delivering the URCODE solution helping to combat the Opioid Crisis in Florida).